eduardok/libsmbclient-php/README.md

 ### URI's

 URI's have the format `smb://[[[workgroup;]user[:password@]]server[/share[/path[/file]]]]`.
+They should be urlencoded to escape special characters.
+Use PHP's [`rawurlencode`](http://php.net/manual/en/function.rawurlencode.php) function to encode an URI.
 If you need to specify a workgroup, username or password, you can either include them in the URI, or specify them when you create a state resource.
 Examples of valid URI's: